Crate pyo3

 • Types that also have the 'py lifetime, such as the Bound<'py, T> smart pointer, are bound to the Python GIL and rely on this to offer their functionality.
 These types often have a .py() method to get the associated Python<'py> token.

-• Functions which depend on the 'py lifetime, such as PyList::new_bound, require a Python<'py> token as an input.
+• Functions which depend on the 'py lifetime, such as PyList::new, require a Python<'py> token as an input.
 Sometimes the token is passed implicitly by taking a Bound<'py, T> or other type which is bound to the 'py lifetime.

 • Traits which depend on the 'py lifetime, such as FromPyObject<'py>, usually have inputs or outputs which depend on the lifetime.
 Adding the lifetime to the trait allows these inputs and outputs to express their binding to the GIL in the Rust type system.